-Looking for porch ideas?
-These ideas are not only easy but they are also budget-friendly and perfect for creating a welcoming space.
-I’ve partenered with At Home to share these great ideas with you.
+Looking for back porch ideas on a budget?
+These ideas are not only easy but are also budget-friendly and perfect for creating a welcoming back porch space.
+I’ve partnered with At Home to share these great ideas with you.

 For a lot of my childhood, I lived on 40 acres in the middle of nowhere.
 My home was surrounded by woods and it was so peaceful.
 I loved spending time in our woods, walking on the trails, and using our paddle boat on the pond.
 It was a really wonderful place to grow up.